Fake tan is all well and good when we've just applied it and we're left with a radiant and glowing delicate bronze.

 However, after we've left the colour on for a while and it's past its prime, it can start to fade away leaving tell-tale patches and causing skin to dry out.
 So it's important to know how to remove fake tan.

-The knowledge also comes in helpful if we happen to choose a random tanning bottle off the shelf that just doesn't work for our skin or if we overestimate the hue of our natural skin tone and end up being left slightly more orange than we first intended.
+The knowledge also comes in helpful if we happen to choose a random tanning bottle off the shelf that just doesn't work for our skin.
+Or if we overestimate the hue of our natural skin tone, pick out a deep product when in fact we need fake tan for pale skin then end up being left slightly more orange than we first intended.

 So the good news that it is in fact easier and quicker than you might think to fix a DIY fake tan gone wrong.